SUCTION FILTER ELEMENTS: THE FIRST LINE OF DEFENSE FOR YOUR HYDRAULIC PUMP

 The Logic: Suction filters operate in a negative pressure (vacuum) zone.

 The Risk: If a bypass valve were installed, a clogged filter would cause the valve to open due to the vacuum.
-This would allow unfiltered, dirty oil to bypass the screen and go straight into the pump.
+This would allow unfiltered, dirty oil to bypass the screen and go straight into the pump, causing immediate damage.

 Our Solution: We deliberately design these elements WITHOUT a bypass valve.